-ADD 85-86 (LEG013-14 at Complete 1992 RSA 105:13-b Legislative History).
+ADD 103-04 (LEG013-14 at Complete 1992 RSA 105:13-b Legislative History).

-Following this objection, the legislature amended the bill to delete this categorical exemption for police personnel files under Chapter 91-A. ADD 87 (LEG015).
+Following this objection, the legislature amended the bill to delete this categorical exemption for police personnel files under Chapter 91-A. ADD 105 (LEG015).
 With this amendment, the title of the bill was changed to make clear that the bill only applied "to the confidentiality of police personnel files in criminal cases."
-Id. (emphasis added); see also ADD 98, 100, 101, 102, 103, 106, 107 (LEG026, 28, 29, 30, 31, 34, 35).
+Id. (emphasis added); see also ADD 116, 118, 119, 120, 121, 124, 125 (LEG026, 28, 29, 30, 31, 34, 35).
 The amended analysis of the bill similarly explained that the "bill permits the personnel file of a police officer serving as a witness or prosecutor in a criminal case to be opened for purposes of that case under certain conditions."
-ADD 88, 99, 100, 102, 106 (LEG016, 27, 28, 30, 34) (emphasis added).
+ADD 106, 117, 118, 120, 124 (LEG016, 27, 28, 30, 34) (emphasis added).
 The amendment to delete the Chapter 91-A exemption was apparently a compromise that involved the support of multiple stakeholders, including the Union

 Leader Corporation that opposed the original bill.
-ADD 112 (at LEG040, noting support of stakeholders for amended version); see also ADD 109 (at LEG037, Police Chiefs Association representative acknowledging, following the amendment, that "[f]rankly, I would like to see an absolute prohibition [on disclosure of police personnel files], but since I realized the tooth fairy died some time ago, that is not going to happen").
+ADD 130 (at LEG040, noting support of stakeholders for amended version); see also ADD 127 (at LEG037, Police Chiefs Association representative acknowledging, following the amendment, that "[f]rankly, I would like to see an absolute prohibition [on disclosure of police personnel files], but since I realized the tooth fairy died some time ago, that is not going to happen").
 The legislature's amendment establishes that the legislature never intended RSA 105:13-b to apply to other legal contexts, and instead intended to limit its reach to criminal cases.

 II.
-As Alleged, Officer Doe Received Adequate Procedural Due Process Where He Was Given an Opportunity to Contest the Underlying Finding of Misconduct and Was Given an Opportunity to Contest Placement on the Exculpatory Evidence Schedule.
+As Alleged, Officer Doe Received Adequate Procedural Due Process Where He Was Given an Opportunity to Contest the Underlying Finding of Misconduct But Failed to Do So.

 Notwithstanding the provisions of RSA 105:13-b, Officer Doe does have a separate right to seek a declaration under RSA 491:22 that his procedural due process rights were violated under Part I, Article 15 of the New Hampshire Constitution.
 See Gantert v.
 City of Rochester, 168 N.H.
 640 (2016) (addressing procedural due process claim in seeking removal from EES); Duchesne v.
 Hillsborough Cty.
 Att'y, 167 N.H.
 774 (2015) (same).
-However, based on the allegations in the Petition, Officer Doe received sufficient procedural due process in this case, and simply chose not to robustly challenge the allegation of misconduct or placement on the EES.
+However, based on the allegations in the Petition, Officer Doe received sufficient procedural due process fourteen years ago, and simply chose not to challenge the findings of misconduct.
+He chose, instead, to resign.